PhantomWing/RusticDelight/README.md

 Alternatively, you can put Cotton Seeds in a Cooking Pot to make Cooking Oil.
 This can be used as an ingredient for various recipes.

-### 🦑 Calimari
+### 🦑 Calamari
-Squids and Glow Squids now drop Calimari!
-Calimari can be cooked, sliced, and turned into a delicious Calimari Roll.
+Squids and Glow Squids now drop Calamari!
+Calamari can be cooked, sliced, and turned into a delicious Calamari Roll.
 It can also be used in many other fish recipes.